-How our review subjects are chosen
+How review subjects were chosen

 Every systematic review carried out by Mistra EviEM summarises what research has shown about the issue concerned, and pinpoints any further knowledge requirements.
 But the reviews give no recommendations as to how the results should be turned into environmental improvement measures.
 Instead, it is the task of decision-makers and other stakeholders to ensure that the reviews are used.

-Decision-makers propose subjects to be reviewed
+Decision-makers proposed subjects to be reviewed